Fiernando98/nu_conta_marketplace/README.md

 - flutter clean
 - flutter pub get
 - flutter pub upgrade

-## How to build the project
+- flutter run

+if you want to generate apk run this command

-- apk: flutter build apk --split-per-abi
+- flutter build apk --split-per-abi

+if you want to install on ios device

-- ios: first install and update pods and latter use the command flutter run --develop
+- first install and update all pods inside ios path